CephaMK/alx-low_level_programming/0x00-hello_world/README.md

                  The output file should be named the same as the C file, but with the extension .s instead of .c.
                   Example: if the C) file is main.c, the output file should be main.s Script file 3-name compiles a C file and creates an executable named cisfun.
 The C file is saved in the variable $CFILE .
+File 4-puts.c has a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.